Hokkaido-Open-Hardware/PSC-ONE/README.md

 This diagram presents the top-level architecture of the PSC system.
 It shows how the PSC_RV32ISP CPU core is integrated with memory and peripheral components, including UART, SDRAM, and the SD card interface.
 Most peripherals are connected through memory-mapped interfaces.
-The SynapEngine accelerator is controlled directly through custom RISC-V CSR registers and accesses matrix data through the shared cache/memory subsystem.
+The PSC-TPU accelerator is controlled directly through custom RISC-V CSR registers and accesses matrix data through the shared cache/memory subsystem.

-A key feature of the PSC architecture is the tightly coupled integration of the SynapEngine accelerator with the CPU.
+A key feature of the PSC architecture is the tightly coupled integration of the PSC-TPU accelerator with the CPU.
-Both the PSC_RV32ISP core and the SynapEngine access memory through the shared cache and memory subsystem.
+Both the PSC_RV32ISP core and the PSC-TPU access memory through the shared cache and memory subsystem.
-Unlike loosely coupled accelerator designs that require explicit DMA transfers for every operation, SynapEngine can directly access data through the shared cache/memory subsystem, reducing redundant memory copies.
+Unlike loosely coupled accelerator designs that require explicit DMA transfers for every operation, PSC-TPU can directly access data through the shared cache/memory subsystem, reducing redundant memory copies.

 This tightly coupled architecture improves overall efficiency by reducing memory access overhead and is particularly suitable for data-intensive workloads such as matrix operations and future neural-network inference.